Blue Owl Capital Inc. (OWL) Stock: A Closer Look at the Analyst Ratings - News Heater

 Many brokerage firms have already submitted their reports for OWL stocks, with Citigroup repeating the rating for OWL by listing it as a “Buy.”
 The predicted price for OWL in the upcoming period, according to Citigroup is $14 based on the research report published on May 19, 2023 of the current year 2023.

-Volatility was left at 2.58%, however, over the last 30 days, the volatility rate increased by 2.74%, as shares sank -5.73% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +9.56% upper at present.
+Volatility was left at 2.76%, however, over the last 30 days, the volatility rate increased by 3.29%, as shares sank -12.03% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -2.77% lower at present.

 Insider Trading